ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 When the cash runs out, the development that was reliant on this will disappear, and unlike other chains that never had this artificial cash source, alternative funding models have evolved.

 More importantly, what drives deicion making on this new orphaned project?
 Without a set of guiding principles to follow, it will surely devlolve into a kleptocratic race to the bottom to pillage the corpse of whatever value remains.

-### Decentralization Maximalism

-- Pillars of decentralization
-- All layers are decentralized
-- Minimize or remove single points of failure
-- The Centralization Gravity Well
-- Toxicity as a immune response (vs sowing division)
-- meatspace capture immunity

-The fight for Code is Law, upheld by decentralization, is not over - it never will be over - as these values must be continually spread, nurtured, evolved and reinforced.

 ## BTC + ETH = ETC